How do you explain to your daughter how to vet sources?

 Of course, Respect is a great cover.
 Since You’ve Been Gone has always been a favorite because it stifled deejays.
 But Sweet Bitter Love was in a quartet (or more) of songs that I played when romance went south.

 What is your Favorite Joni Mitchell song?

-Last time I made a list, it was 2, A Case of You 1.
+The last time I made a list, it was 2.
+A Case of You 1.
 River.
 River reminds me of my late friend Donna George.
 But the poetry of A Case of You touches me too.